mlaursen/react-md/README.md

 If you want to use the `DatePicker` or the `TimePicker` components, you m ust either include the [Intl polyfill](https://github.com/andyearnshaw/Intl.js/) or implement your own if you need to support browsers that do not have it implemented.
 [See caniuse](http://caniuse.com/#search=intl).

+This project was developed with the [Roboto font](https://www.google.com/fonts/specimen/Roboto) in mind.
+Make sure to include the font library locally or from the cdn (or some font equivalent).

+Finally, some form of font icon library should be included.
+The defaults for this project are using [material-icons](https://design.google.com/icons/), but any font library can be used.
+(Hopefully).
+There are some mixins for helping pull these font libraries in from a cdn or locally hosted.

 > Note: Most components are using the `PureRenderMixin`.
 So if a component isn't updating as expected, it is probably because you used updated an object or list prop without creating a new reference.

 ## Customizing the theme